seydev27/seydev27/README.md

 ---

-> Bridging UX research, front-end dev, and HCI for AI thinking.
+> Bridging UX research, front-end dev, and HCI for AI solutions.